 Using Google Talk

 Gmail includes Google Talk, a built-in chat gadget that you can use to send and receive instant messages with your colleagues.
-You can also chat with anyone outside of APU Wifi who uses Google chat or AOL Instant Messenger (AIM).

 Want to hear and see the person you're chatting with?
 Just install the voice and video chat plugin to start having real conversations right in your Gmail window (see instructions below).